mesosphere/dcos-commons/frameworks/kafka/README.md

 ### Adding a Node
 The service deploys BROKER_COUNT tasks by default.
 This may be customized at initial deployment or after the cluster is already running.
 Shrinking the cluster is not supported.

-Modify the `BROKER_COUNT` environment variable to update the node count.
+Modify the `BROKER_COUNT` environment variable to update the broker count.
 Shrinking the cluster after initial deployment is not supported.
 If you decrease this value, the scheduler will complain about the configuration change until it's reverted back to its original value or larger.

 ### Resizing a Node
-The CPU and Memory requirements of each node may be increased or decreased as follows:
+The CPU and Memory requirements of each broker may be increased or decreased as follows:
 - CPU (1.0 = 1 core): `BROKER_CPUS`
 - Memory (in MB): `BROKER_MEM`